google/git-tree/README.md

-# gitree
+# git-tree

 *This is not an officially supported Google product.*

-`gitree` is a wrapper around `git log --graph` that heuristically determines what set of commits should be displayed.
+`git-tree` is a wrapper around `git log --graph` that heuristically determines what set of commits should be displayed.
 It is designed for use with branch-heavy workflows similar to those supported by the [Mercurial `evolve` extension](https://www.mercurial-scm.org/wiki/EvolveExtension).

 It accepts the following command-line flags:

-* `--debug`/`-d`: Used for debugging `gitree`'s commit selection.
-Displays the commits that `gitree` is trying to show as well as the inclusion/exclusions arguments it is passing to `git log`.
+* `--debug`/`-d`: Used for debugging `git-tree`'s commit selection.
+Displays the commits that `git-tree` is trying to show as well as the inclusion/exclusions arguments it is passing to `git log`.
-* `--username`/`-u`: Specifies a username to look for to determine whether a remote repository is owned by the user invoking `gitree`. `gitree` shows all branches in this repository, rather than only branches corresponding to local branches.
+* `--username`/`-u`: Specifies a username to look for to determine whether a remote repository is owned by the user invoking `git-tree`. `git-tree` shows all branches in this repository, rather than only branches corresponding to local branches.

 Additionally, any remaining arguments after a `--` are passed through to `git log`, allowing the user to set up their own formatting options.

-For example, I have the following alias in my `.bashrc` to invoke `gitree`:
+For example, I have the following alias in my `.bashrc` to invoke `git-tree`:

 ```
-alias gitree='gitree -u jrvanwhy -- --format="%C(auto)%h %d %<(50,trunc)%s"'
+alias git-tree='git-tree -u jrvanwhy -- --format="%C(auto)%h %d %<(50,trunc)%s"'
 ```

 This produces output similar to the following (albeit colorized by default,